common-voice/cv-datasheets/cv-corpus/scs/23.0-2025-09-05/final/en/ca.md

 <!-- @ OPTIONAL @ -->
 <!-- Describe the variants (MCV variants) of your language -->
 The main variants of Catalan are:
-* Central: It is the variant with the most speakers, as it encompasses the metropolitan area of Barcelona, extending to the region of Girona and the eastern half of Tarragona
+* Central [ca-central]: It is the variant with the most speakers, as it encompasses the metropolitan area of Barcelona, extending to the region of Girona and the eastern half of Tarragona
+* Balearic [ca-balear]: The variant used in the Balearic Islands
-* Nord-western: Spoken in Andorra, Lleida and the western half of Tarragona in Catalonia, and the eastern part of Aragon
+* Nord-Occidental [ca-nwestern]: Spoken in Andorra, Lleida and the western half of Tarragona in Catalonia, and the eastern part of Aragon
+* Septentrional [ca-northern]: Corresponds to the area of Roussillon and the northern part of Girona
 * Valencian: Spoken in the Valencian comunity, where it's also known as "Valencian"
-* Northern: Corresponds to the area of Roussillon and the northern part of Girona
-* Balearic: The variant used in the Balearic Islands
+  * Valencià meridional [ca-valencia-southern]
+  * Alacantí [ca-valencia-alacant]
+  * Valencià septentrional [ca-valencia-northern]
+  * Tortosí [ca-valencia-tortosi]
+  * Valencià central [ca-valencia-central]
-* Alguerese: Spoken in the city of Alghero, in Sardinia
+* Alguerese [ca-algueres]: Spoken in the city of Alghero, in Sardinia

 ## Demographic information
 The dataset includes the following distribution of age and gender.